 Certification and/or licensure is not automatic.
-The National Registry of Emergency Medical Technicians (NREMT) administers all certification examinations upon completion of a Texas Department of State Health Services approved educational program.
-Completion of the Lamar Institute of Technology Emergency Medical Services Program does not guarantee eligibility for Texas Department of State Health Services certification and/or licensure.
+The NREMT administers all certification examinations upon completion of a Texas DSHS approved educational program.
+Completion of the Lamar Institute of Technology Emergency Medical Services Program does not guarantee eligibility for Texas DSHS certification and/or licensure.
 Certification exams are administered at the Lamar Institute of Technology Testing Center.